 Note 3.
 The 3 Business Days the Company has to acknowledge receipt of the Interconnecting Customer’s Interconnection Application is included within the 10 Business Day Time Frame for the Company to review the Interconnection Application’s completeness.

 Note 4.
 If the Interconnection Application will require any Sub-Station modifications, the Company shall have the following time periods in which to complete the Impact Study for each Interconnection Application: 75 Business Days in 2013; 75 Business Days in 2014; 70 Business Days in 2015; and 60 Business Days in 2016 and thereafter.
 The applicable Time Frame for the Impact Study is determined by the year the Impact Study commences and remains in effect for the duration of the Impact Study, regardless if the Impact Study concludes in a year with a shorter Time Frame.
+Time Frames for any Impact Study that is part of a Group Study shall be determined by mutual agreement.

 Note 5.
 If the System Modifications identified in the Impact Study are likely to be $200,000 or more in EPS upgrades not including service upgrades for the Interconnecting Customer site, the Company shall have the following time periods in which to complete the Detailed Study for each Interconnection Application: 75 Business Days in 2013; 75 Business Days in 2014; 70 Business Days in 2015; and 60 Business Days in 2016 and thereafter.
 The applicable Time Frame for the Impact Study is determined by the year the Impact Study commences and remains in effect for the duration of the Impact Study, regardless if the Impact Study concludes in a year with a shorter Time Frame.
 If System Modifications are estimated to cost $1 million or more, the Time Frames for both the Impact and Detailed Studies will be by mutual agreement.
 The Company will track adherence to the mutually agreed upon Time Frame.
 In the event that the Company later determines that the System Modifications will cost less than $1 million, the Interconnection Application will revert to the Time Frames for Sub-Station Modifications or System Modifications costing $200,000 or more but less than $1 million as appropriate.
 The Company will inform the Interconnecting Customer within 20 days following the commencement of the Impact study whether the Interconnection Application shall be treated as a Complex Project under the Standard Process.
 If at any time during the Impact Study the Company determines that the System Modifications will cost $1 million or more, the Detailed Study Time Frame shall be by mutual agreement.
+Time Frames for any Detailed Study that is part of a Group Study shall be determined by mutual agreement.

 Note 6.
 Company delivers an executable agreement form.
 Once the Interconnection Service Agreement is delivered by the Company, any further modification and timetable will be established by mutual agreement.